 Your physician will let you know when it is safe to attempt pregnancy after cancer treatment.
 Once a patient has the approval of her physician, a CCRM physician will continue the IVF process by removing a limited number of frozen embryos from storage and implanting them into the patient’s uterus.
 Although there is no guarantee of pregnancy, CCRM consistently achieves some of the highest pregnancy success rates from IVF in the United States.

-For single women who do not wish to use donor sperm, egg freezing is a viable option.
+Egg freezing may be another viable option.
 During this process, unfertilized eggs are removed, frozen and stored for use at a later time.
 The procedure is similar to embryo freezing and requires the use of hormone therapy.
 Because of the effects of hormones on certain types of cancer, egg freezing is not an option for all cancer patients.

 The egg freezing process typically takes two to six weeks and is available for women after puberty.
 Eggs may be stored until the cancer is in successful remission.